-When Tim Van Dyke felt a pain in his chest a year ago, little did he know that he was embarking on a journey from near death to health, thanks to providers and clinicians at Tuality Healthcare.
+When Tim Van Dyke felt a pain in his chest a year ago, little did he know that he was embarking on a journey from near death to health, thanks to doctors and medical staff at Tuality Healthcare.

 Van Dyke felt a twinge of chest pain early on the morning of Saturday, Nov.
 28, 2015.
 A quick call to 9-1-1 was followed by a trip to Tuality’s Emergency Department in Hillsboro.

 An initial electrocardiogram (EKG) was conducted.
 While lying in bed in the ED, Van Dyke felt a sharper, more intense pain.
 That’s when the ED staff placed a call to Dr. Daniel Isenbarger, an interventional cardiologist with Hillsboro Cardiology.

 A cardiac catheterization procedure found a nearly 100 percent blockage of Van Dyke’s coronary artery.
 Dr. Isenbarger placed a stent in the left main artery and performed angioplasty procedures in three arteries.

 “After the procedure, the doctor told me I was very lucky to be alive,” Van Dyke said.
 “Most people die from the blockage I had.”